 Oven baked salmon topped with a combination of sun-dried tomatoes and pinenuts.

-In a food processor combine tomatoes, pine nuts and salt and blend until you get a fine mixture.
-Stir in the bread crumbs.
+In a food processor combine tomatoes, pine nuts, salt and cheese.
+Blend until you get a fine mixture and then stir in the bread crumbs.

 Coat the top of the salmon with olive oil and place skin side down a baking sheet.
-Using your hands pat down the sun-dried tomato mixture on to the top of each salmon piece.
-Bake for 12-15 minutes.
-Remove from the oven and squeeze lemon juice over both pieces.
+Using your hands pat down the sun-dried tomato mixture on to the top of the salmon.
+Bake for 8-10 minutes.
+Remove from the oven and squeeze lemon juice over the top.